Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

 Get Adobe Creative Cloud Now!

 Adobe Firefly is Adobe's family of creative generative AI models and tools.
-Adobe's product pages position Firefly around creating and editing images, video, audio, vectors, and design assets.
+Adobe currently frames Firefly as an all-in-one creative AI system for making and editing images, video, audio, vectors, and design assets.

-Practical translation: Firefly is most useful when it shortens a real creative workflow: filling, extending, ideating, removing, recoloring, generating variations, or building quick campaign assets.
+Practical translation: Firefly is most useful when it shortens a real workflow: filling, extending, ideating, removing, recoloring, generating variations, or building fast creative directions for review.

 Where Adobe AI Fits in Creative Work